SurakshaRegmi/nosql-challenge/Readme.md

-nosql-challenge
+nosql-challenge:

-Eat Safe, Love The NoSQL_setup_starter.ipynb sets up and updates the database.
+Eat Safe, Love
+The NoSQL_setup_starter.ipynb sets up and updates the database.
 The NoSQL_analysis.ipynb queries relevant information for analyses and converts results into Pandas DataFrame.
 The data provided in the establishments.json file was imported.

 Set Up and Update Database: Insert the new halal restaurant opened in Greenwich to the Database.